top of page

 2b colorblock-parallax copy.png

-Another aspect of Aubrey’s Ailey experience was the opportunity to work with young artists worldwide through the company’s outreach program, teaching master classes and addressing audiences.
-During this time, he also performed as principal dancer with Déjà Vu Dance Theater and served as its associate artistic director, working with friend and mentor, Barry Martin.
-It was Barry who pushed Aubrey to be more than a dancer and Aubrey attributes much of the lyrical style that followed him through his career to the training he received working with him.
+Aubrey performed with the company until 1993, traveling to more than 20 countries and performing over 35 ballets, including some of Mr. Ailey’s greatest works, Reflections in D, Blues Suite, and Revelations.
+He had the honor of working closely with Judith Jamison, who succeeded Mr. Ailey as artistic director of the company in December 1989.
+Another aspect of Aubrey’s Ailey experience was the opportunity to work with young artists worldwide through the company’s outreach program, teaching master classes, and addressing audiences.
+During this time, he also performed as a principal dancer with Déjà Vu Dance Theater and served as its associate artistic director, working with friend and mentor, Barry Martin.
+Aubrey attributes much of the lyrical style that followed him through his career to the training he received working with Barry who pushed Aubrey hardest to hone skills outside of dance.
+Aubrey hopes that he is on the journey to becoming exactly who Barry had inspired him to be, a dancer who would ultimately understand and impact the entire industry.

 9.jpg